dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

 }
 ```

 All fields are required except `expiration-date`.

-Each feature toggle must have
+Since it may not be possible to predict which toggles will need versions,
+all toggles must have at least one version.
+(If a toggle could be created
+without versions, and then get versions later, it would not be obvious
+what should happen if a client then requested the toggle without specifying
-at least one version number.
-Version numbers must be an ascending sequence of consecutive
+a version number.)
+Version numbers must be an ascending sequence of
-integers starting from 1.
+consecutive integers starting from 1.

 If `expiration-date` is provided, it must be an [`xsd:dateTimeStamp`](http://www.datypic.com/sc/xsd11/t-xsd_dateTimeStamp.html).
 All feature toggles
 should have expiration dates except for long-lived ops toggles like `fast-baz` above.